omegarhovega/Time-Tracker/readme.md

 <img src="Time_tracker.png" alt="Time Tracker" height="600"/>

 ## Features
-- Daily task prioritization
+- Focus on key daily tasks to complete
-- Time block scheduling
+- Time block scheduling to outline your day
-- Calendar navigation
-- Task persistence
 - Interactive UI with drag-and-drop support
+- Calendar navigation to plan different days and review your progress

 ## Installation
 1. Clone the repository